 How To Sign A Secured PDF Using Signaturely

-- Once uploaded, you can add your signature, initials, the date, any additional text, and checkbox fields.
+- Once uploaded, you can add your signature, initials, date, any additional text, and checkbox fields.
 You can even specify who should sign each field.

 - The app will conveniently provide you updates on who has signed and issue reminders on who has yet to sign.